-Below are projects and features that released to the public while I'm designing for Conversations and Tweet format.
+Below are projects and features that released to the public while I was designing for Conversations and Tweet format.

 Shipped in March 2017